nahidtopalovic/library_api/README.md

 The backend is a REST-based service interface for CRUD operations (for example, data query of books, user sign up & login, POST, PUT) deployed via Elastic Beanstalk to AWS to facilitate scalable performance and Microsoft Azure as well as Heroku.
 The node server interacts with Google Books API.
 Furthermore, our system uses a NoSQL external Cloud database (MongoDB) to securely store our community user information (salted and hashed).

 ## Backend
-It is advisable to use [Postman](https://www.postman.com/) for CRUD operations when acccessing the backend.
+It is advisable to use [Postman](https://www.postman.com/) for CRUD operations when accessing the backend.
 ### Cloud App
 Our current backend is accessible as a cloud application :rocket: on [Google Cloud](#google-cloud), [Azure](#microsoft-azure) and [Heroku](#heroku).
 Feel free to check them out!